Konamiman/Z80dotNet/README.md

 If you like Z80.NET you may want to take a look at [ZWatcher](https://github.com/Konamiman/ZWatcher) too.

-If you like Z80.NET you may want to take a look at [ZWatcher](https://bitbucket.org/konamiman/zwatcher) too.

 Want to say something?
 Head to the [discussion site](http://konamiman.bitbucket.org/Z80dotNet)!

 ## Hello, world! ##

 ```
-#!csharp
 var z80 = new Z80Processor();
 z80.AutoStopOnRetWithStackEmpty = true;